 Attempt crimes, because they are incomplete, swing on some very fine distinctions.
 As such, there are many opportunities for a clever defense attorney to undermine the prosecution's case.
 In any event, defendants have the right to defend themselves against criminal charges in court.
-If you're facing charges, your best defense is to consult with a criminal lawyer.
+If you're facing charges, your best defense is to consult with a criminal defense lawyer.